fabianreyyes/Simulated-Pen-Test/Stage 2: Recon.md

 ![image](https://github.com/fabianreyyes/Simulated-Pen-Test/blob/main/media/screen-2.gif)

-To check if i have any screen sessions open
+To check if I have any screen sessions open.
 ```bash
 screen -ls
 ```
-To start a screen session
+To start a screen session.
 ```bash
 screen -S main
 ```
+HOT KEYS USED
+ctl+a:c = to create a new screen ctl+a:spacebar = to switch between screens